Test and Trace Support Scheme

 What happens after I’ve applied?

-We aim to contact you within 3 working days of your application to let you know if you are eligible or not.
+Please ensure you have sent all the required information with your application.
+Due to the current high volumes of applications, we aim to contact you within 5 – 7 working days of your completed application to let you know if you are eligible or not.
 Payments will be made within 3 working days of successfully verified applications.

 Data protection and privacy notice